JONES LAW GROUP | Your Lawyers for Life! Personal Injury Law Firm in St. Petersburg

 Suppose, for example, a pedestrian carelessly darted in front of your car, without bothering to even use the crosswalk.
 You had to slam on your brakes as a result, and another vehicle hit the back of yours.
 If that pedestrian disappears, and no one saw what they did, the other driver could claim you caused the accident by braking suddenly.

-Witness Statements Will Help Your Case
+How Car Accident Witness Statements Will Help Your Case

 The faster that statement is gathered, the better it will be for your chances of obtaining compensation.
 It’s not an overstatement to say that a witness statement is one of the most powerful pieces of evidence you could hope to gather.
-They will not only provide an impartial account, they can also provide information that shows – beyond a shadow of a doubt – that the at-fault driver is responsible for the wreck.
+They will not only provide an impartial account, but they can also provide information that shows – beyond a shadow of a doubt – that the at-fault driver is responsible for the wreck.

 If that at-fault driver, or that driver’s insurance company, tries to claim otherwise, you’ll have the proof to contradict their claims.
 You could very well receive a significant amount of money as a result holding those responsible for your injury accountable for their negligence.